top of page

 How will the results be used?

 Learm more about Hong Kong's jellyfish by reading these peer-reviewed publications from the Hong Kong Jellyfish Project.
-Citizen scientists just like you contributed their sightings and made this research possible!
+Citizen scientists just like you contributed their sightings and made this research possible.
 Share your sightings of jellyfish in Hong Kong and contribute to scientific knowledge about these fascinating creatures!

 bottom of page